ray-project/ray/doc/source/cluster/vms/getting-started.rst

 Save this configuration file as ``config.yaml``.
 You can specify a lot more details in the configuration file: instance types to use, minimum and maximum number of workers to start, autoscaling strategy, files to sync, and more.
 For a full reference on the available configuration properties, please refer to the :ref:`cluster YAML configuration options reference <cluster-config>`.

 After defining our configuration, we will use the Ray cluster launcher to start a cluster on the cloud, creating a designated "head node" and worker nodes.
-To start the Ray cluster, we will use the :ref:`Ray CLI <ray-cli>`.
+To start the Ray cluster, we will use the :ref:`Ray CLI <ray-cluster-cli>`.
 Run the following command:

 .. code-block:: shell